-A. Badre is with the Western Hand & Upper Limb Facility, Sturgeon Hospital, St. Albert, Alberta, Canada, and the Division of Orthopaedic Surgery, Department of Surgery, Faculty of Medicine & Dentistry, University of Alberta, Edmonton, Alberta, Canada.
-E-mail: badre@ualberta.ca
+Armin Badre is with the Western Hand and Upper Limb Facility, Sturgeon Hospital, St. Albert, AB T8N 6C4, Canada, and also with the Division of Orthopaedic Surgery, Department of Surgery, Faculty of Medicine and Dentistry, University of Alberta, Edmonton, AB T6G 1H9, Canada (e-mail: badre@ualberta.ca).

-M. Tavakoli is with the Department of Electrical and Computer Engineering and the Department of Biomedical Engineering, University of Alberta, Edmonton, AB T6G 1H9, Canada.
-E-mail: mahdi.tavakoli@ualberta.ca
+Mahdi Tavakoli is with the Department of Electrical and Computer Engineering and the Department of Biomedical Engineering, University of Alberta, Edmonton, AB T6G 1H9, Canada (e-mail: mahdi.tavakoli@ualberta.ca).